19Viralpatel/Gstreamer-Plugin-Crop-Portion-shapes/README.md

 height: Applicable for rect, ellipse, and triangle.
 Defines the height of the cropping area.
 Example: height=200.

 size: Applicable for square.
-Sets the length of the square’s sides.
+Sets the length of the squareâ€™s sides.
 Example: size=150.

 radius: Applicable for circle.
 Defines the radius of the circular crop.
 Example: radius=100.